Yung Miami: 2017–2023: With City Girls

 The City Girls released their debut mixtape, Period, in May 2018.
 In July 2018, the duo were launched into mainstream recognition after an uncredited feature on Drake's "In My Feelings."
 In November 2018, the City Girls released their debut album, which included features from Cardi B, Lil Baby and Jacquees.
 On June 19, 2020, City Girls's second studio album, City on Lock, leaked in its entirety online.
 JT announced hours later that the album would be released at midnight of the same day.
 The album's first single, "Jobs", was released hours before the album alongside a music video.
+City Girls released their last album, RAW (Real Ass Whores) in 2023, and separated soon after.

 Business ventures

-Caresha Please: Podcast
+Caresha Please podcast

-Since Caresha Please debuted in 2022, the podcast episodes have accumulated over 50 million views collectively on YouTube, and provided many viral moments on TikTok and Instagram.
-Yung Miami has continued to evolve as a talk show host and interviewer and has become known for asking the uncomfortable but juicy questions that the general public truly want to know, while still making guests feel comfortable to open up and keeping them entertained.
+Since Caresha Please debuted in 2022, the podcast episodes have accumulated over 50 million views collectively on YouTube.

-Season 1 (2022-2023)
+Season 1 (2022–2023)

 On June 9, 2022, Yung Miami released the first episode of her podcast Caresha Please on Revolt TV and multiple media streaming platforms.
 Since then, she has interviewed a number of celebrities and musicians, such as Megan Thee Stallion, Summer Walker, Kevin Gates, Trina and more.
 In 2022, "Caresha Please" and another Revolt show called "Drink Champs" tied for the award of "Best Hip Hop Platform" at the 2022 BET Hip Hop Awards.
 This decision upset many critics, with some feeling that her win was undeserved, given that at the time she had only released five episodes.

 On October 10, 2023, Yung Miami won the "Best Hip Hop Platform" award at 2023 BET Hip Hop Awards, defeating the other platforms in her category, such as "Million Dollarz Worth of Game", "The Joe Budden Podcast" and "Drink Champs".
 The win was criticized as being undeserved.
 Whilst on The Breakfast Club, Charlamagne tha God shared his thoughts on the win, questioning if it was "sponsored by Deleon", implying that the awards may have been fixed by Diddy.
 Yung Miami appeared as a guest on The Breakfast Club on October 26, 2023, where both her and Charlamagne discussed the comments that he made.
 Yung Miami defended her win saying "Don't discredit me.
 I work hard. [...]
 I deserve everything that's coming to me."